jojo157/FundCentreGame/README.md

 - Safari
 - Firefox
 - Microsoft Edge
-- Internet explorer
+- Internet Explorer

 Differences discovered across browsers:

-- If using autofill, the autofilling of the form field changes the cell background colour.
+- If using autofill, the auto filling of the form field changes the cell background colour.
 The cell colour varies depending on the browser.

 - The alert box appears different on different browsers.
-Additonally, on firefox , when playing any game, the browser asks the user if they want to "Prevent this page from creating additonal dialogues" when the alert window with the answer message pops up.
-This is a feature of the browser but it can cause an issue if the user hits prevent and then the game messages dont appear.
+Additonally, on Firefox , when playing any game, the browser asks the user if they want to "Prevent this page from creating additional dialogues" when the alert window with the answer message pops up.
+This is a feature of the browser but it can cause an issue if the user hits prevent and then the game messages don't appear.
 ![Firefox browser message](Assets/IMAGES/firefoxAlertMessageIssue.png)
-To prevent this happening, I did some searching online to see what other developers have done to obtain the same functionality.
-I discovered that a modal dialog could be used to keep the message window consistent across browsers and prevent the built in security features from confusing the game user.
-To achieve this, I used Bootstraps Modal.
-I reviewed this on all browsers and the display is more user friendly and appears the same across browsers.
+To prevent this from happening, I did some searching online to see what other developers have done to obtain the same functionality.
+I discovered that a modal dialog could be used to keep the message window consistent across browsers and prevent the built-in security features from confusing the game user.
+To achieve this, I have used the Bootstraps Modal.
+I reviewed this feature on all browsers and the display is more user friendly and consistent across browsers.

-- On Internet Explorer 11 (IE 11) on the home page the buttons are not distibuted with the flex column css styling and sit on top of each other.
-I firstly used [autoprefixer](https://autoprefixer.github.io/) to add vendor prefixes to increase browser compability.
-After checking caniuse.com, I relaised that the spacing used not compatible on IE. I targeted IE with a specific media query to give the home page a similar layout and this fixed the problem.
+- On Internet Explorer 11 (IE 11) on the home page the buttons are not distibuted with the flex column CSS styling and sit on top of each other.
+I firstly used [autoprefixer](https://autoprefixer.github.io/) to add vendor prefixes to increase browser compatibility.
+After checking caniuse.com, I realised that the spacing used is not compatible on IE. I targeted IE with a specific media query to give the home page a similar layout and this fixed the layout problem.

-- On IE11 , the modals were not working at all.
-I added a meta tag to improve compability.
+- On IE 11 , the modals were not working at all.
+I added a meta tag to improve compatibility.
 I read that the fade class is not compatible with IE11.
 After removing the class, the modal was still not appearing.
-I debugged the issue by changing the display to show for the button and when click the modal appears.
-Further testing shows my jquery files are causing the issue.
+I debugged the issue by changing the display property of the modal button from hidden to visible.
+Clicking the modal button, proved the modal is working correctly and highlighted an issue with the javascript file.
+Further testing shows the jquery lines in my file are causing the issue.
 As my only access to Internet explorer is through my work computer, with security settings I did not have access to the console on IE. I continued to trial and test other possible known compability issues using stack overflow.
 This was still proving difficult without being able to pinpoint the issue.

     - I obtained a laptop with IE that had access to developer tools.
 The first error that appears is that my for/of loop was expecting a ; in the conditional statement.
-Looking up this error, I realised that IE is not compabile with for/of loops.
-I restructed my for loop to be: for(i=0; i< dataArray.length; i++).
+Looking up this error, I realised that IE is not compatible with for/of loops.
+I restructured my for loop to be: `for(i=0; i< dataArray.length; i++)`.

     - The next error that the console gave was that Promise is undefined.
-I looked up to see why this is occuring in IE11 and discoved that you need to include Polyfill to make it work in Internet Explorer according to [Stack Overflow](https://stackoverflow.com/questions/42533264/getting-error-promise-is-undefined-in-ie11).
-I added this script and retested.
-Finally the game setup page is working as intended on IE.
+I looked up to see why this occured on IE11 and discovered that you need to include a Polyfill to make it work in Internet Explorer according to [Stack Overflow](https://stackoverflow.com/questions/42533264/getting-error-promise-is-undefined-in-ie11).
+I added this script and re-tested.
+Finally, the game setup page is working as intended on IE.

-    - I then started working on the game page but even after fixing the same issues as mentioned there were more compability issues.
-After trying many different troubleshooting steps, I decided to use githubs version control to revert my files to before I made the changes, as parts of my site that were working started to give errors.
-Given the time constriants of the project, I reached out to the student support in my course and they advised that as IE is being used less frequent that I should not focus on this browsers issues for the project as it is rapidly declining with time.
+    - I then started working on the game page, but even after fixing the same issues as mentioned above, there were more compatibility issues arising.
+After trying many different troubleshooting steps, I decided to use Githubs version control to revert my files to before I made the changes, as parts of my site that were working started to give errors.
+Given the time constraint of the project, I reached out to the student support in my course and they advised that as IE is being used less frequently, that I should not focus on this browser's issues for the project as its use is rapidly declining with time.

     - I then added in an alert that would display when a user visits the landing page using Interent Explorer only to tell them to use another browser.
-This was achieved using navigator.appName as documented on [W3Schools](https://www.w3schools.com/jsref/prop_nav_appname.asp) but this only covers Internet explorer until version 10.
-To include version 11, I followed the advise on [stackoverflow](https://stackoverflow.com/questions/21825157/internet-explorer-11-detection) and included window.msCrypto as it is only implemented in IE11
+This was achieved using navigator.appName as documented on [W3Schools](https://www.w3schools.com/jsref/prop_nav_appname.asp) but this only covered Internet explorer until version 10.
+To include version 11, I followed the advise on [stackoverflow](https://stackoverflow.com/questions/21825157/internet-explorer-11-detection) and included window.msCrypto as it is only implemented on IE11.
+Using an if else statement, I tested that my newly added code only gave the alert on IE. The alert message is shown below.

 ![Alert on Internet Explorer](Assets/IMAGES/ieAalert.PNG)

-After submitting my project, I will fork my repositoray and then work on the Javascript files to make them compatible with Internet Explorer aswell.
+After submitting my project, I intend to fork my repository to work on the Javascript files and make them compatible with Internet Explorer aswell.

 #### Different Operating Systems

-Different Operating Systems
-The above testing was conducted on operating systems:
+The above testing was conducted on below operating systems:

 - Windows 8.1
 - MacOS Big Sur 11.2.3
 - iOS 14.4.2
 - Android

-The was no differences detected on different operating systems.
+There were no differences detected on those operating systems.
 [Browser Stack](live.browserstack.com) was used to view and check the functionality across a wide range of devices and operating systems.

 ## Technologies Used

 ### Frameworks and Libraries

-- [Google Fonts](https://fonts.google.com/) was used to import the font used for the website.
+- [Google Fonts](https://fonts.google.com/) was used to import the font selectedfor the website.
 - [jQuery](https://jquery.com/) was used as a Javascript library.
-- [Bootstrap](https://getbootstrap.com/) was used for creating the modals on the website to ensure the message box was consistenct across browsers.
+- [Bootstrap](https://getbootstrap.com/) was used for creating the modals on the website to ensure the message box was consistent across browsers.

 ### Version Control

 - [Git](https://git-scm.com/) was used as a version control system.
-- [GitHub](https://github.com/) was used for repository hosting.
+- [GitHub](https://github.com/) was used for the repository hosting.
 - [Gitpod](https://www.gitpod.io/) was used as the developer platform.

 ### Other Programs

 - [Balsamiq](https://balsamiq.com/) was used to create a mock-up of the website after exploring the strategy and scope planes of user experience for this project.
-- [Color Combos](https://www.colorcombos.com) was used to extract all the hex colours used on the New Ireland Website and create teh colour scheme for this project.
+- [Color Combos](https://www.colorcombos.com) was used to extract all the hex colours used on the New Ireland Website and create the colour scheme for this project.
 - [Shuttle Stock](https://www.shutterstock.com) was used for the logo image.
 - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) was used to validate CSS code.
 - [W3C Html Checker](https://validator.w3.org/) was used to validate HTML code.
-- [Pic Resize](https://picresize.com/) was used to resize images available on the website to improve its performance.
+- [Pic Resize](https://picresize.com/) was used to resize images available on the website, improving its performance.
 - [Ligthhouse](https://github.com/GoogleChrome/lighthouse) was used to audit my website.
-The results of the audit were considered when making improvements to improve the website performance etc.
+The results of the audit were considered when making improvements to the website's performance etc.
 - [Am I responsive](http://ami.responsivedesign.is/) was used to view the website across several devices at once.
-- [W3C Spell checker](https://www.w3.org/2002/01/spellchecker) checker was used to check the spelling of the website.
+- [W3C Spell checker](https://www.w3.org/2002/01/spellchecker) was used to check the spelling of the website.
 - [Free Sound](https://freesound.org/) was used to get the sound files used in the game.
 - [Can I use](https://caniuse.com/) was used to check browser supports range and potential compability issues and known bugs.
 - [Browser Stack](live.browserstack.com) was used to test the website on different operating systems and browsers.